RodionChachura/geekrodion.com/front/src/blog/timer-react/index.md

 ![Timer by Increaser](/main.png)

 In this post, we are going to make a React component that will be available as an NPM module so that we could use it in different projects.
-You will find this post useful if you are planning to build a custom timer.
+This component shows a timeline of the day and represents activities with a different color.
 Let’s dive in!

 ## create-react-library